What is the Synod?

 Examples of ordinances recently passed by the Synod include -

-* Synod Appropriations and Allocations Ordinance 2009 which provides for Synod funding of about $20 million in 2010, 2011 and 2012 to be distributed to various ministries and support activities across the Diocese.
+* Synod Appropriations and Allocations Ordinance 2023 which provides for Synod funding in 2024 to be distributed to various ministries and support activities across the Diocese.

 Resolutions and policy